jasperjs/jasper-application/README.md

 grunt test
 ```

+To start develop server run `node server`, then navigate to http://localhost:<port>/

 See [documentation](https://github.com/jasperjs/jasper-application/wiki) how to create jasper application components.

 When your application is done - run `grunt package` to create distributable application package.